 In the absence of sanitation, 1.8 billion people around the world drink polluted water, causing the death of 842,000 people a year.
 Urban wastewater disposal and treatment are therefore a major environmental and social challenge as they make it possible to reduce uncontrolled discharges into the environment and limit the spread of disease.

 Some figures: in 2017, high-income countries treat 70% of their wastewater.
 This percentage falls to 38% in upper middle-income countries and 28% in lower-middle-income countries.
 In low-income countries only 8% of industrial and urban wastewater is treated.

-In a themed session organized by UNESCO, Sagren Govender, General Manager KZN Solutions Veolia Water Technologies South Africa, presented the solutions implemented by the Group in Durban: "Veolia recycles 98% of the city’s wastewater (which has 3.6 million inhabitants) for local industrial use.
-It makes it possible to reduce natural water withdrawals and an additional 40,000 m3 of drinking water can be produced per day - the equivalent of 16 Olympic swimming pools.
+In a themed session organized by UNESCO, Sagren Govender, General Manager KZN Solutions Veolia Water Technologies South Africa, presented the solutions implemented by the Group in Durban (which has 3.6 million inhabitants): "Veolia recycles 98% of the SWTW treatment plant's wastewater for local industrial use.
+It makes it possible to reduce natural water withdrawals and an additional 47,000 m3 of drinking water can be produced per day - the equivalent of 16 Olympic swimming pools.
 In addition the use of recycled water by industry reduces their costs by 5 million euros per year.
 Veolia put this solution to adapt to climate change in place in the framework of a public-private partnership (PPP) - the first ever concluded in South Africa".

 > World Water Day

 > The UN 2017 world report on "Wastewater: the untapped resource"